orion-research/coach/Tutorial_decision_process.md

 	if __name__ == '__main__':
     	    PughService(sys.argv[1]).run()

 Now you have all you need to actually execute the service.
-Of course, it does not do anything, but you can test that the basic setup is correct.
-However, first you must tell COACH about it.

-# Enabling the decision method for local development

-For local development, it is convenient to have a way of starting all services at once, and this is handled by the script launch_local.py in the COACH top folder.
-To make it aware of your service, you need to add the following line to that file among the import statements:

-	from COACH.decision_process.PughService import PughService

-Then add the following lines in the main method, among the other decision process services:

-	    wdir = os.path.join(topdir, os.path.normpath("decision_process/PughService"))
-	    os.chdir(wdir)
-	    PughService.PughService(os.path.join(topdir, os.path.normpath("local_settings.json")),
-	                            working_directory = wdir).run()

-You also need to provide some settings for the service, and these should be located in the file local_settings.json in the COACH top directory.
+However, you also need to provide some settings for the service, and these should be located in the file local_settings.json in the COACH top directory.
 Add the following lines somewhere in the file:

 	"PughService":